Kugelschieber/asl/README.md

 ### Comments

-Comments are declared exactly like in SQF:
+Comments are written exactly like in SQF:

 ```
 // single line comment